 Theme For National Youth Day

-Theme of 2016 was “Indian Youth for Development, Skill and Harmony”.
+The theme of 2016 was “Indian Youth for Development, Skill, and Harmony”.

 National Youth Festival (India) is an annual gathering of young people associated with National Youth Day.
 It includes cultural activities of both a competitive and non-competitive nature.